 Instructions:

-Fill out all parts of the table to your best knowledge.
+Fill out all parts of the table to the best of your knowledge.
 If you aren't sure about the alcohol content of your drink, use our handy table below the calculator.
-For smaller screens, you will need to scroll on the table to see the whole thing.
-If your drink isn't listed, choose the most similar option; when in doubt, overestimate the alcohol by volume to be on the safe side.
+You must scroll on the table for smaller screens to see everything.
+If your drink isn't listed, choose the most similar option; when in doubt, overestimate the alcohol by volume to be safe.

-*Note: This calculator is for general estimations ONLY.
-It should NOT be used in lieu of a Breathalyzer test, nor should it be considered proper legal advice.
+*Note: This BAC calculator is for general estimations ONLY.
+It should NOT be used in place of a Breathalyzer test, nor should it be considered proper legal advice.
 Never drink and drive.

 If you've been arrested for a DUI in Pennsylvania, you may be asked to take a breathalyzer test.
 Even if you haven't been stopped for DUI, you may want to determine your approximate blood alcohol level.
 If you are stopped for DUI, you'll be asked to perform several field sobriety tests.

 These are done to help the police officer quickly analyze if you are possibly intoxicated.
-Some of these tests include following a light with your eyes, standing on one leg, and walking a straight line.
-If the police have reason to believe you are intoxicated they may ask you to take a breathalyzer, blood, or urine test.
+These tests include following a light with your eyes, standing on one leg, and walking straight.
+If the police have reason to believe you are intoxicated, they may ask you to take a breathalyzer, blood, or urine test.
 These tests determine the blood alcohol level.

 What is Blood Alcohol Content?

-Blood alcohol content (BAC) is the concentration of alcohol in the bloodstream.
+Blood alcohol content (BAC) is the alcohol concentration in the bloodstream.
 When you drink an alcoholic beverage, the alcohol enters your bloodstream.
-The more you drink, the higher the concentration of alcohol in your blood.
-In Pennsylvania, the legal BAC level is 0.08 percent for adults over the age of 21.
-If you are driving with a BAC of over 0.08 percent you can be considered legally over the limit and may be charged with DUI (driving under the influence).
+The more you drink, the higher the alcohol concentration in your blood.
+The legal BAC level in Pennsylvania is 0.08 percent for adults over 21.
+If you are driving with a BAC of over 0.08 percent, you can be considered legally over the limit and may be charged with DUI (driving under the influence).
 A BAC test measures the amount of alcohol in the bloodstream.
 For example, a BAC of 0.05 percent means that the person has a concentration of alcohol of .05 grams for every 100 ml of blood.

 What Can Have an Effect on Blood Alcohol Level?

-There are several factors that can affect your BAC.
+Several factors can affect your BAC.
 Some of these factors include:

-- Body size: a person who is smaller and weighs less will have a higher BAC than a larger person.
+- Body size: a person who is smaller and weighs less will have a higher BAC than a more prominent person.
 This occurs because the alcohol is more concentrated in a smaller-sized body.

 - Empty stomach: Drinking on an empty stomach will increase the BAC because the body immediately allows the alcohol to enter the bloodstream.
 A full stomach absorbs some of the alcohol and thus lowers the BAC.